...

 Accurate diagnosis is essential to determine the appropriate treatment plan and ensure the best possible care for dogs with hypothyroidism.

-Predisposition and Genetics of Hypothyroidism in Doberman Pinschers
+Predisposition and Genetics

 Doberman Pinschers are known to have a predisposition to hypothyroidism, a condition characterized by low levels of thyroid hormone.
 Ongoing research suggests that this disease has a genetic basis, with a focus on immune system genes.
 However, currently, no predictive genetic tests are available to identify the presence of hypothyroidism in Dobermans.
 It is important for breeders to be aware of this predisposition and consider the thyroid status of their dogs before breeding.